EuPathDB/vagrant-wij/JenkinsSetup.md

 ## Job DSL

-At the root of the Vagrant project is a `workspacesJobs.groovy` file that defines Jenkins jobs used for workspaces workflows.
-It is executed when the `job-generator` job runs.
+At the root of the Vagrant project on the Vagrant host is a `workspacesJobs.groovy` file that defines Jenkins jobs used for workspaces workflows.
+It is NFS shared on the guest VM at `/vagrant/workspacesJobs.groovy` and executed when the `job-generator` job runs.

 For DSL information see
 [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)